dark-horiznz/BERT-Distillation-for-Phishing-URL-Classification/README.md

 1. Start by running `Finetuning_Teacher.ipynb` to create a well-tuned teacher model
 2. Run `Distillation_on_student_model.ipynb` to transfer knowledge to the student model
-3. Run `Finetuning_Student.ipynb` for additional fine-tuning of the student model
+3. Run `Finetuning_Student.ipynb` for comaparitive study of fine-tuning on the student model
 4. Run `Post_Training_Quantisation_on_Student.ipynb` to create a deployment-ready quantized model

 ## Requirements